dslaborg/sleep-mice-tuebingen/README.md

 *\<experiment\>.py* in the config folder

 ### evaluate_experiment.py
-evaluates best model in given *experiment* on data from passed dataset; results are loggedin a log file in `EXPERIMENT_DIR` and plots are created in `VISUALS_DIR`
+evaluates best model in given *experiment* on data from passed the dataset; results are logged in a log file in `EXPERIMENT_DIR` and plots are created in `VISUALS_DIR`

 **Parameters:**
 * -e, --experiment: name of experiment to evaluate best model from, there must